 The house at Tintagel Old Post Office

-The building was first built over 600 years ago, as a farmhouse during the Middle Ages.
+Despite its name, Tintagel Old Post Office was first built over 600 years ago as a farmhouse during the Middle Ages.
 Slowly modified over the centuries, it became more fashionable than functional.
 The house has served many purposes over time, but it has always been a home.
 Its final use was as the letter-receiving office for the village during the 1870s.
-Today, there are five rooms to explore.

 The house was built in c.1380 as a medieval thatched house of three rooms with a through-passage.
 The building would originally have been a single storey dwelling, open to the roof, and would have housed livestock in the northern partition.